xsmh/duoqin-doov-hacking/README.md

 > [!WARNING]
 > This will factory reset your phone and you will lose your data!

-If you would like to recover from your backup, assuming your backup is on your USB stick, run
+## Recover stock ROM without affecting American bands or other partitions
+1. Turn off the phone.
-`mtk wl "/media/user/exampleName/stock_rom"` and then connect your cable while the phone is **turned off**.
-Don't forget to replace `exampleName` with the actual name of your drive as mentioned in the [Make a backup](#make-a-backup) section.
+2. Assuming your backup is stored on your USB drive, Run `mtk w super "/user/media/exampleName/stock_rom/super.bin"` but replace `exampleName` with the name of your drive as mentioned in the [Make a backup](#make-a-backup).
+3. Connect your cable and wait for the command to finish running.
+Once it's done unplug the cable and turn on the phone.

+## Full recovery
+Follow the three steps in the previous subsection but replace the command in the 2nd step with `mtk wl "/media/user/exampleName/stock_rom"`.
 This should take about 10 minutes to flash.
-Once it has finished running, unplug the cable and turn on the phone.

 > [!NOTE]
 > If you encounter the following error message, ignore it: `Error: couldn't detect partition: partitionName, skipping`.